Tower: Data Structures in Quantum Superposition: Introduction

 \subsection{Data Structures and Quantum Algorithms}

 Existing quantum programming languages~\citep{qsharp, quipper, qwire, liquid, qml, quantum-lambda-calc, silq} build abstractions for individual qubits and primitive data types such as integers.
-However, emerging quantum algorithms incorporate abstract data structures for sake of implementation and efficiency.
-The concrete representation of such a data structure is a classically linked structure in random-access memory, defined inductively and constructed by dynamic allocation.
+By contrast, emerging quantum algorithms incorporate abstract data structures for sake of implementation and efficiency.
+The concrete representation of such a data structure classically is a linked structure in random-access memory, defined recursively and constructed by dynamic allocation.

 For example, the set data structure can maintain a duplicate-free collection of items, check an element for membership in the collection, and add and remove elements from the collection.
 Examples of quantum algorithms that depend critically on sets include \citet{ambainis2003}, who presents an $O(n^{2/3})$ quantum algorithm for element distinctness that improves over the $\Omega(n)$ classical bound; \citet{bernstein2013}, who present a quantum algorithm for subset sum that beats the classical complexity of $O(2^{n/4})$; and \citet{aaronson2019}, who present an $\tilde{O}(n^{2/3})$ quantum algorithm for closest pair, improving over $O(n\log n)$ classically.
-Each of these algorithms relies on an implementation of sets whose operations execute in $O(\log n)$ time.

-To date, no quantum programming language provides abstractions for constructing and manipulating sets and other abstract data types, a hurdle to the realization of these algorithms.
+Each of these algorithms relies on an implementation of sets whose operations execute in $O(\log^c n)$ time.
+Classically, random-access memory is used to attain this efficient time complexity, and these algorithms similarly invoke its quantum analogue.
+However, to date, no quantum programming language provides abstractions for constructing and manipulating sets and other abstract data types in random-access memory, a hurdle to the realization of these algorithms.